Malav-P/Malav-P.github.io/_notes/2024-08-21-diffusion-models.md

 \end{aligned}
 $$

 At this point, notice that we have a quadratic expression in the argument to the exponential.
-We employ a trick called "completing the square": For an invertible square matrix $\mathbf{A}$ and vector $\mathbf{b}$, we have
+We employ a trick called "completing the square": For an invertible symmetric square matrix $\mathbf{A}$ and vector $\mathbf{b}$, we have

 $$
 \mathbf{x}^T\mathbf{A}\mathbf{x} + \mathbf{b}^T\mathbf{x} = (\mathbf{x} + \frac{1}{2}\mathbf{A}^{-1}\mathbf{b})^T\ \mathbf{A}\ (\mathbf{x} + \frac{1}{2}\mathbf{A}^{-1}\mathbf{b}) - \frac{1}{4}\mathbf{b}^T\mathbf{A}^{-1}\mathbf{b}